Musique

 direction, instead presenting an opulent Byzantine/Broadway construction.

-(5:48) drifts upon lush undulations of synth instrumentation and
+drifts upon lush undulations of synth instrumentation and bubbling

 David J Opdyke, AmbiEntrance